humorless/conjure-client-piglet/README.md

 call plug#end()

-" register piglet filetype into neovim lua require("conjure-client-piglet").setup()
+" register piglet filetype into neovim and register conjure-client for that filetype lua require("conjure-client-piglet").setup()

 " register piglet filetype into Conjure